kztk-m/sparcl/README.md

 * case expressions (such as `case x of | Nil -> True | Cons _ _ -> False end`)
 * non-recursive let-expression (such as `let rev (x, y) <- e1 in e2`)

-Notice that our `case` expressions require closing delimiters.
+Notice that `case` expressions require closing delimiters.

 Local definitions are supported via `let ... in e` and `where ... end`.
 The former is an expression while the latter comes with a branch.
+TODO: What does "comes with a branch" mean?

 Publications
 ------------